Vostok 1: Flight

-At 05:30 Moscow time, on the morning of April 12, 1961, both Gagarin and his backup Titov were woken.
+At 05:30 Moscow time, on the morning of 12 April 1961, both Gagarin and his backup Titov were woken.
 They were given breakfast, assisted into their spacesuits, and then were transported to the launch pad.
 Gagarin entered the Vostok 1 spacecraft, and at 07:10 local time (04:10 UTC), the radio communication system was turned on.
 Once Gagarin was in the spacecraft, his picture appeared on television screens in the launch control room from an onboard camera.
-Launch would not occur for another two hours, and during the time Gagarin chatted with the mission's main CapCom, as well as Chief Designer Sergei Korolev, Nikolai Kamanin, and a few others.
+Launch would not occur for another two hours, and during the time Gagarin chatted with the mission's main CapCom, as well as Chief Designer Sergei Korolev, Nikolai Kamanin, and a few others, periodically joking and singing songs.
 Following a series of tests and checks, about forty minutes after Gagarin entered the spacecraft, its hatch was closed.
-Gagarin, however, reported that the hatch was not sealed properly, and technicians spent nearly an hour removing all the screws and sealing the hatch again.
+Gagarin, however, reported that the hatch was not sealed properly, and technicians spent about 15 minutes removing all the screws and sealing the hatch again.
 According to a 2014 obituary, Vostok's chief designer, Oleg Ivanovsky, personally helped rebolt the hatch.
 There is some disagreement over whether the hatch was in fact not sealed correctly, as a more recent account stated the indication was false.

 During this time Gagarin requested some music to be played over the radio.
 Korolev was reportedly suffering from chest pains and anxiety, as up to this point the Soviet space launch rate was 50% (12 out of 24 launches had failed).
 Two Vostoks had failed to reach orbit due to launch vehicle malfunctions and another two malfunctioned in orbit.
 Korolev was given a pill to calm him down.
 Gagarin, on the other hand, was described as calm; about half an hour before launch his pulse was recorded at 64 beats per minute.